-- Ocean shipping is a good, sure and cost-effective way to ship your goods to the other side of the world.
+- Ocean shipping is a fast, sure and cost-effective way to ship heavy and bulky goods.

-- When we compare this to air freight, you have lower costs and more time for document processing.
+- When you compare it with air shipments, you have lower costs and more time for document processing.

-- The Port of Busan offers excellent transit options in Korea.
+- The Port of Busan is one of the most important ports in Korea.

-- Shipping to harbor Busan from Antwerp (Belgium)
+- International shipping to harbor Busan from Hamburg (Germany)

-Ocean freight shipping is the process of transporting items or goods by ship.
-Your goods are loaded into the container.
-The freight forwarder ensures that a container is ready.
-The cargo will be trucked to the shipping vessel at the departing port Busan (KR PUS), and will be shipped by ocean to the addressee at the POD (port of destination).
-They can get you services like port-to-port, door-to-port, port-to-door or door-to-door.
-In the attached table we offer useful information about the POD (Port Of Destination).
+Ocean freight shipping is a cost-effective option to ship goods internationally.
+Your products are stored in shipping containers.
+The freight forwarder sends the location details to you.
+Your goods are loaded into the shipping vessel at the departing port Busan (KR PUS), and will be shipped overseas to the consignee at the POD.
+You can choose for: port-to-port, door-to-door, door-to-port or port-to-door.
+In the attached table we share facts about the POD (Port Of Destination).

 |Port of destination||Port of Busan|

 |Office address||122, Daegyo-ro, Jung-gu, Busan 48943, Republic of Korea|

 Freight Forwarder Hamburg – port of Busan